Broken or Unbalanced Bites

 Occlusions or bites are classified into three different categories:

-- Class I occlusion: It’s one of the most common.
-The bite is ideal and the front upper teeth slightly overlap the lower teeth.
-These are usually well balanced.
+- Class I occlusion: This is among the most prevalent.
+The bite is ideal, with the front upper teeth slightly overhanging the lower teeth.
+These are usually balanced.

-- Class II occlusion: Retrognathism or an overbite occurs when the upper jaw and teeth considerably overlap the lower jaw and teeth.
-The lower jaw is often positioned too far back relative to the upper jaw and can lead to excessive stresses on teeth and other anatomical structures like the TMJ apparatus or bone.
+- Class II occlusion: When the upper jaw and teeth greatly overlap the lower jaw and teeth, this is referred to as retrognathism or an overbite.
+Since the lower jaw is frequently positioned too far back relative to the upper jaw, teeth and other anatomical structures, such as the bone or TMJ apparatus, may be subjected to undue stress.

 What are the problems of bad bites?